waymondrang/budgetbuddy/readme.md

 After the process finishes, two options will appear.

-- **Analyze** will open the Budget Buddy Analyzer web app, where users can visualize, sort, and filter through transactions.
+- **Launch Analyzer** will open the Budget Buddy Analyzer web app, where users can visualize, sort, and filter through transactions.

 - **Awesome** closes the overlay.